 Your appropriate payment

-Inspecting your work
+Having your work inspected

 You must request that a safety officer inspect your electrical work before any wiring is concealed or connected to a supply source.
 This also applies to any wiring for underground installations or installations that will become encased in concrete.